 All fees must be paid in full and on time.
 A \$30.00 late fee applies to all overdue tuition after the five (5) day grace period.
 Holds are placed on the registration of any student with an unpaid tuition balance.
 If a hold is placed on your registration, De Anza College, not the CDC, becomes the collection agency, and you will need to clear your account through the Cashier's Office.
 For all other families, your unpaid or overdue balance will be sent to collections and notices are sent out to any family who is in arrears.
-If your account turned over to collections.
+If your account is not made current by the date indicated, childcare will be immediately suspended and your account turned over to collections.
 Your child's enrollment at the CDC will be in jeopardy if you fail to pay fees in a timely manner.